-- A group session with the school's independent Careers Advisor, tailored to their future interests and the chance for a one-to-one follow up appointment; - An opportunity to sit the Morrisby Careers Assessment which provides analysis of aptitudes, interests, motivations and provides students with suggested paths for further education and employment; - Access to quality information about their choices in education, training and employment Post-16 through the PSHCE programme; - Careers workshops which cover a variety of industries and job roles, giving them meaningful encounters with employers and enabling them to explore a wide range of career paths. - A University Taster Event where students can 'try before they buy' an experience of Higher Education. - Access to advice and guidance, to support and promote sound decision-making and self-management of their own future as an individual. - A week long work experience placement. - Students with Special Educational Needs will be provided with specialist help as needed.
+- A group session with the school's independent Careers Advisor, tailored to their future interests and the chance for a one-to-one follow up appointment; - An opportunity to sit the Morrisby Careers Assessment which provides analysis of aptitudes, interests, motivations and provides students with suggested paths for further education and employment; - Access to quality information about their choices in education, training and employment Post-16 through the PSHCE programme; - Careers workshops which cover a variety of industries and job roles, giving them meaningful encounters with employers and enabling them to explore a wide range of career paths. - Talks from other educational establishments on the range of options available to students post-16 - Access to advice and guidance, to support and promote sound decision-making and self-management of their own future as an individual. - ♦ A week long work experience placement. - ♦ Students with Special Educational Needs will be provided with specialist help as needed.